digitalby/University-Project-Android-Calculator/README.md

 For learning purposes, the calculator engine was built from scratch without using any third-party libraries.
 Not much work was put into researching good practices of Android app architecture, and ```MainActivity.kt``` turned out to be massively bloated.
 No thorough bugtesting of the engine was conducted.

-The app UI is built of fragments that represent blocks of calculator functions. `ConstraintLayout` is used in order to make a responsive UI.
+The app UI is built of fragments that represent blocks of calculator functions.
+In landscape orientation, all of these blocks are displayed at once.
+In portrait orientation, the user has to switch between basic and scientific calculation blocks using a `MenuItem` button. `ConstraintLayout` is used in order to make a responsive UI.
 Both portrait and landscape layouts were tested on an emulator with screen resolution of 800&times;480, and worked with minor imperfections.

 Two product flavors have been created for the app: `demo` and `full`, with the former having restricted scientific mode functionality.